 Expanded access refers to the use of an investigational therapy outside a clinical trial when the primary purpose is to diagnose, prevent, or treat a serious condition in a patient.
 This is different from a clinical trial, where more comprehensive safety and efficacy data are collected.
 The intent of an expanded access program is to provide patients with access to investigational medication for serious diseases or conditions where there is no comparable or satisfactory alternative therapy available.
 We understand the need for expanded access programs, and we recognize the importance of having an appropriate policy.

-- An independent request from a qualified and licensed treating physician submitted to firstname.lastname@example.org that contains the requestor’s contact information as well as a description of the drug product requested, the disease to be a treated, a rationale for the request and any other relevant scientific and clinical information.
+- An independent request from a qualified and licensed treating physician submitted to firstname.lastname@example.org that contains the requestor’s contact information as well as a description of the drug product requested, the disease to be treated, a rationale for the request, and any other relevant scientific and clinical information

 At this time, Magenta believes that participation in one of our clinical trials is the most appropriate way to access our investigational therapies.
 If you have additional questions, please speak with your physician or contact firstname.lastname@example.org.